-Starting with version 5.0, Admidio can be used by other applications to authenticate users against Admidios user base.
-Other applications can use Admidio's user database to log in users into the app.
+Starting with version 5.0, Admidio can be used by other applications to authenticate users against Admidios user base via Single-Sign-On (SSO).
+When initiating a login to the application, the user is redirected to Admidio to log in, and after successful authentication, is redirected back to the client app and logged in there.
 The user has to log in only to Admidio and is automatically given access to other (configured) applications.
 The other applications do not have to store or process any passwords.

-Other systems like Prestashop do not provide any freely available SAML plugin.
+Other systems like Prestashop do not provide any freely available SAML or OpenID plugin, only some very expensive commercial extensions.

-All examples here use the domain https://admidio.demo.open-tools.net/ as Admidio domain and https://[appname].demo.open-tools.net/ for the client applications.
+All examples here use the domain https://admidio.demo.open-tools.net/ or https://admidio.local as Admidio domain and https://[appname].demo.open-tools.net/ or https://[appname].local for the client applications.

-To set up Admidio as a SAML 2.0 Identity Provider (so that other applications can use the Admidio user base for their logins), one has to take three steps:
+To set up a third-party web application to use single-sign-on through Admidio as a SAML 2.0 Identity Provider (so that other applications will use Admidio's user accounts for their logins), one has to take three steps:

 This page will describe the generic setup of a Admidio and a SAML 2.0 client.
 It has been tested with several SAML-ready applications, and client-specific instructions are available at separate pages.